Differences Between EBIT and Operating Income

 |Adjustments||EBIT requires some adjustments to be made to the items that are not accounted for.||There are no such adjustments being made.|

-When we look at EBIT vs operating income terms, they are almost the same in most cases.
-Since the differences are minimal as only a few adjustments are being done in EBIT while no adjustments are being done in operating income, there is very little chance of any huge difference when we compare with operating income vs EBIT.
+When we look at both these terms, they are almost the same in most cases.
+Since the differences are minimal as only a few adjustments are being done in EBIT while no adjustments are being done in operating income, there is very little chance of any huge difference when we compare them both.

 So, companies and investors don’t care much when operating income and EBIT is used these financial statements to analyze because choosing either one over the other will not be of much difference.
 If it has to be differentiated for any official use or official reporting, then one is officially recognized (operating Income) while the other (EBIT) is not.